 Let us illustrate:

-Your mom is 70 years old and rents an apartment.
-She receives a modest social security payment.
-She does not have a debt.
-However, she does not save up money for final expenses.
+Your mother is 70 years old and lives in an apartment.
+She is receiving social security benefits.
+She doesn’t have a debt.
+However, she does not save any money for her final expenses.
 If you’re merely looking to have the funeral and final expenses covered, an insurance policy with a payout of around $15,000 to $20,000 may be sufficient for your needs.

-On the other hand, if your mom is 65 and has a mortgage of $250,000 and she recently retired and received a pension and social security.
+On the other hand, if your mother is 65 and has a mortgage of $250,000 and she just retired and received a pension and benefits from social security.
 Aside from the mortgage, she has a debt for her car, medical bills, and credit card debt.
-She does not have money in savings.
-Your mom provides childcare to your kids three days a week.
+Your mom doesn’t have any savings.
+She takes care of your kids three days a week.

 To know the amount of coverage you need for your mom, you need to add up all the amount of debts to be paid.
-In this case, you should purchase a $500,000 policy for her to pay all her debts, final expense and to provide for your future childcare needs.
+In this case, you should purchase a $500,000 policy to cover her debts, final expense and to pay for your childcare needs in the future.

-You must purchase the appropriate amount of coverage for your mother’s present situation.
+You must purchase a sufficient amount of insurance coverage for your mother depending on her present situation.
 Too little coverage won’t give financial protection you need.
 Too much coverage can raise a red flag to the insurance carrier.

 WHAT IF MY MOM IS NOT IN GOOD HEALTH?

-If you are buying life insurance for an elderly parent, or if your mom has any adverse health condition that makes her high risk, she may be uninsurable for a medically underwritten policy.
+If you are purchasing a policy for an elderly parent, or if your mom has any significant medical condition that puts her in the high-risk category, she may not qualify for a fully underwritten policy.
 In this situation, there’s still an option available for her.

-A guaranteed acceptance life insurance policy may be her best option to get insurance coverage.
+A guaranteed acceptance burial insurance policy could be her best option to get insurance coverage.
 This is the type of life insurance for parents no medical exam and no health questions.
 Guaranteed acceptance policy does not require a medical exam.
 She is also not required to answer health questions on the application.
-And because of this, she will qualify even if she has conditions such as cancer, or any major illness.
+She will qualify even if she has medical issues or any major illness.